enkidevs/curriculum/JavaScript/Ecmascript 2015/proxy-interception-points.md

 * Stop people setting certain values
 * Validation & logging
 * Extending constructors
-* As a shim/fallback for older browsers
+* As a shim/fallback for older browsers in the future

 ---